 4. Follow Up on Invoices and Receivables.
 Many business owners still invoice their customers and wait for payment.
 It will be key to plan for necessary follow-up calls to ensure the expected revenue remains consistent as budgeted.

 These accounting tips are all great ways to make small changes.
-In the beginning, it probably is not necessary to hire an account full-time.
-The best way to manage in the beginning is by outsourcing the accounting services which enables you to pay only for the exact accounting support your startup needs.
+In the beginning, it probably is not necessary to hire an accountant full-time.
+The best way to manage in the beginning is by outsourcing the accounting services, which enables you to pay only for the exact accounting support your startup needs.
+The issue with many small businesses is that they avoid this area of their business, and then the business fails.

 My mission is to offer the best accounting and operations solutions and tips for entrepreneurs and small to mid-size companies worldwide seeking to close their process gaps with actual solutions.